Discovery date December 28, 2004

 It was the breakup of planet in the hypothesized ancient collision (of unknown origin) which led scientists to name the planet Haumea.

+The naming of Haumea is equally interesting.
 In one of his webpages astronomer Brown says:

 "Haumea is the goddess of childbirth and fertility in Hawaiian mythology.
 Her many children sprang from different parts of her body.
 She takes many different forms and has experienced many different rebirths.
 As the goddess of the earth, she represents the element of stone.